When one first approaches professional photography, often, one of the first questions that comes to mind is “How much does it cost?”

 Just about everyone owns a camera these days and it can be difficult to identify who is a Professional photographer and who is not.
 Professional photographers devote many hours and a good deal of finances in providing our clients with unique custom photographs.
 There is a vast difference between what we provide versus the little photo shops in the mall or your local mega store designed for drop-in photo sessions which show little to no personality.

-The local Professional Photographer is often a small business which has many expenses without the benefit of the financial backing or safety net of a large megastore or corporation.
+The local professional photographer is often a small business which has many expenses without the safety net of a large corporation.

 Licensing fees (yearly)